kasbst/puttystorm/README.md

  - Vertical split screen (Activate - CTRL + F1 | Deactivate - CTRL + F2)
  - SFTP Manager with fast access (Activate CTRL + F3).
 It connects to the currently selected tab (session) and uploads/downloads files to/from user's home directory
  - Passwordless login using PPK and OpenSSH private/public keys (Note: currently SFTP Manager supports only OpenSSH private/public keys, so there is a need to have both PPK - for putty.exe and OpenSSH - for SFTP manager keys added.
 Will be changed in future).
- - Kotarak configuration management plugin added (activate with CTRL + F4).
-Currently Bash scripts and Shell commands can be executed.
+ - Kotarak configuration management plugin (activate with CTRL + F4) with ability to execute Bash scripts and Shell commands.
 Managing and deploying config files will be added in the next release.

 ### ToDo
  - Managing and deploying config files with Kotarak